monte-language/monte/docs/source/modules.rst

 Scripts are run in a scope with an ``import(name, parameters)`` function, which can be invoked to load modules.
 The name is used to locate either a module file or a directory containing a package script (currently required to be named ``package.mt``).
-The module is loaded and its exports are returned as a map.
+A configuration is created from the structure read from this, and then loaded with the parameters given, and its exports are returned as a map.

 Package Scripts